 An alternative to the typical commercial layout, this scenario builds on mixing uses within the two gateway nodes at the intersections of Interstate 35E and FM 2499.
 These are the strongest nodes for retail development, and the central areas of the FM 2181 corridor would focus more on mixing housing types, and less FM 2181 CORRIDOR on auto-oriented commercial development.
-The goal of this scenario is to accommodate suburban retail but provide appropriate transitions to a mix of urban residential within a welkable context.
-This account is to accommodate suburban retail but provide appropriate transitions to a mix of urban residential within a walkable context.
+The goal of this scenario is to accommodate suburban retail but provide appropriate transitions to a mix of urban residential within a walkable context.
+This scenario are residential within a walkable context. residential within a walkable context.
 This scenario can result in a more roof-tops needed to sustain the retail and restaurants at these locations.
 Absent the residential densities, it may take the market much longer to be able to absorb the retail at these locations.
 This scenario has the added benefit of providing a more balanced tax base and reducing the burden on existing single-family home owners while also providing increased opportunities for residents to live, shop, work, and play.